Skip to main content

 Looking for additional resources for designating Open Nebraska course sections in CLSS?

-• view CLSS Online Class Scheduling System links from the UNO Office of the University Registrar
+• View CLSS Online Class Scheduling System links from the UNO Office of the University Registrar

-Faculty Support
+Faculty Support for Open Nebraska Adoption

-Considering digital course materials?
-UNO staff are here to support faculty members who are considering whether or not free or reduced-cost digital course materials are a good option for their course(s).
+Considering adopting free or reduced-cost digital course materials?
+UNO staff are here to support faculty members who are considering making their courses part of the Open Nebraska Program.

 • If OER is not an option, or faculty are not satisfied with the free content available for their course, the UNO Bookstore offers a First Day Access program.
-These eBooks can save students up to 60% off the cost of traditional new textbooks.
-Get started with reduced-cost eBook adoption at the UNO Bookstore.

 • To integrate digital course materials into Canvas, or for assistance in designing digital assignments and student engagement opportunities utilizing digital course materials, please contact the UNO Instructional Design team at uno.its.digitallearning@unomaha.edu.

-Open Nebraska Courses & Programs
+Open Nebraska Academic Programs at UNO

 The cost of traditional textbooks has increased 88% in the last decade, so much so that 67% of students no longer can afford to buy required textbooks for their courses.
+In response, the University of Nebraska started the Open Nebraska program with the goal of saving NU students $10 million by 2023.
+By the end of the Spring 2024 semester, NU students will have saved approximately $27.9 million, including $7.98 million at UNO alone.

 Contact Us